Updated for 2026/27

 Move into the more specific family, pension-age, disability and childcare pages when Universal Credit is not the only question.

-Estimate weekly, monthly and annual Child Benefit for 2026 to 2027 using the latest published UK rates.
+Free Child Benefit calculator for 2026/27.
+See weekly, monthly and annual amounts for 1, 2 or more children using the latest UK rates.

 Calculator →